-Home - Salad - Shaved Fennel Salad with Lemon
+Home - Salad - Celery Salad with Fennel, Dates and Walnuts

 This post may contain affiliate links.
 Please read my disclosure policy.

-This shaved fennel salad was one of the best things I’ve eaten in months.
-Every bite is super-refreshing and instantly crave-worthy.
-I make a somewhat heartier shaved Brussels sprouts salad with grapes and goat cheese that features a similar play on natural sweetness combined with saltier, acidic ingredients.
-It’s so good!
+This simple salad with thinly sliced raw celery and fennel has a Mediterranean flair that my recipes are all about.
+Every bite is super-refreshing and hits all the taste buds (I make a somewhat heartier shaved Brussels sprouts salad with grapes and goat cheese with a similar play on natural sweetness and saltier, acidic ingredients).

-Photo of a wood salad bowl and serving plate with shaved fennel bulb, parsley, chopped walnuts, goat cheese and dates.
+Photo of a wood salad bowl and serving plate with sliced raw celery, shaved fennel bulb, parsley, chopped walnuts, goat cheese and dates.

 Who loves celery?